trynthink/scout/docs/index.rst

 Scout is a software program that estimates the impacts of various energy conservation measures (ECMs) in the U.S. residential and commercial building sectors.
 To learn more about what Scout can do, check out :ref:`overview`.

-If you're eager to get started using Scout, the :ref:`quick-start-guide` is the best place to begin.
+If you're eager to run a full Scout analysis, the :ref:`quick-start-guide` is the best place to begin.

+For guidance on using the `Scout web interface`_, check out the :ref:`tutorials_web`.

 Scout is a project of the U.S. Department of Energy `Building Technologies Office (BTO)`_ and is freely available for public use.